 Ruth 3:9.
 [Boaz] said, “Who are you?”
 And she answered, “I am Ruth, your servant.
 Spread your wings over your servant, for you are a redeemer.”

 Like the human story, Ruth’s story begins with tragedy.
-Ruth and her mother-in-law, Naomi, have been widowed, and are left without an heir, without a home, without a people, and, to Naomi, it feels like without a God.
+Ruth and her mother-in-law, Naomi, have been widowed, and are left without an heir, without a home, without a people, and to Naomi, it appears without a loving God.

 Ruth 1:20. “[Naomi said] call me Mara, for the Almighty has dealt very bitterly with me.”

 Like the human story, Ruth’s story reveals our need for faith in God even when he appears to be hidden and silent.
-Ruth insists on staying with Naomi, declaring not only her love for Naomi but also her faith in Naomi’s God.
-A God she will trust her life to as she courageously enters into the unknown of a foreign people in a foreign land.
+In the silence, Ruth insists on staying with Naomi entering into the unknown of a foreign people in a foreign land, all while trusting an unknown God with her life.

 Ruth 1:16.
 For where you go I will go, and where you lodge I will lodge.
 Your people shall be my people, and your God my God.